deadcoast/Crow-Systems/01 - github-ver/01 - Crow_Systems/4 - Claims Overview.md

 ---

-## 7) Claim: “Integration aligns with SOLAS/LSA and insurer expectations.”
+## 7) Claim: “Integration aligns with SOLAS/LSA and insurer expectations”

 What to research:

+- Regulatory landscape:
-- Regulatory landscape: SOLAS Ch.
-III & LSA Code (rescue boats, MOB detection), flag-state circulars, class guidance for auxiliary lifesaving equipment.
+  - SOLAS Ch.
+III & LSA Code (
+  - rescue boats, MOB detection)
+  - flag-state circulars
+  - class guidance for auxiliary lifesaving equipment

 - Insurer requirements for “reasonable available technology.”

 How to support:

-- **Regulatory matrix** mapping each `CROW` function to current clauses; document that `CROW` is **auxiliary** (not replacing boats).
+- **Regulatory matrix** mapping each `CROW` function to current clauses;
+  - document that `CROW` is **auxiliary** (not replacing boats).
 - **Letters of no-objection / statements of intent** from class societies after design review.
 - **Risk assessment** and SOPs validated in witnessed drills.

 ---

-## 8) Claim: “Cost/benefit and PR risk reduction are compelling.”
+## 8) Claim: “Cost/benefit and PR risk reduction are compelling”

 What to research: